-- British Values
+- o British Values

-- Personal Development
+- o Personal Development

-- Open discussion and debate
+- $\circ \quad \text{Open discussion and debate} \\$

-We will also work with local partners, families and communities in our efforts to ensure our college understands and embraces our local context and values in challenging extremist views and to assist in the broadening of our students' experiences and horizons.
-We will help support students who may be vulnerable to such influences as part of our wider safeguarding responsibilities and where we believe a student is being directly affected by extremist materials or influences we will ensure that that student is offered mentoring.
+We work with local partners, families, and communities in our efforts to ensure our college understands and embraces our local context and values in challenging extremist views and to assist in the broadening of our students' experiences and horizons.
+We will help support students who may be vulnerable to such influences as part of our wider safeguarding responsibilities and where we believe a student is being directly affected by extremist materials or influences, we will ensure that that student is offered mentoring.
 Additionally in such instances our college will seek external support from the Local Authority and/or local partnership structures working to prevent extremism.